acuciureanu/log-name-generator/Readme.md

 Welcome!
 This tool makes naming log files a breeze, perfect for bug bounty hunters looking to generate fuzz lists effortlessly.

+## Inspiration :v:

+This tool was inspired from Nahamsec's video [Don't Make This Recon Mistake // How To Bug Bounty](https://www.youtube.com/watch?v=YbIEXJhZxUk)

 ## What It Does

 This tool makes log file names for any number of past days, up to today.
 It supports many log types and date formats.